-Received: July 1, 2011, Accepted: November 5, 2011
+Received: January 26, 2015, Accepted: May 21, 2015

 Abstract: In this paper, we demonstrate a food recognition method by monitoring power leakage from a domestic microwave oven.
 Universal Software Radio Peripheral (USRP) is applied as a low-cost spectrum analyzer to measure the microwave oven leakage as received signal strength indication (RSSI).
-We aim to recognize 18 categories of food that are commonly cooked with a microwave oven.
-By analyzing 180 features that contain the information of heating-time difference, we attain the average recognition accuracy of 82.3%.
+We aim to recognize 18 categories of food that are commonly cooked in a microwave oven.
+By analyzing 180 features that contain the information of heating-time difference, we attain an average recognition accuracy of 82.3%.
 Using 138 features excluding the heating-time difference information, the average recognition accuracy is 56.2%.
 The recognition accuracy under different conditions is also investigated, for instance, utilizing different microwave ovens, different distances between the microwave oven and the USRP as well as different data down-sampling rates.
 Finally, a food recognition application is implemented to demonstrate our method.

-Keywords: Food recognition, power leakage, microwave oven, USRP, Wi-Fi access point
+Keywords: food recognition, power leakage, microwave oven, USRP, Wi-Fi access point